wolfdenoir/Itineraries/README.md

 # Itineraries
-Javascript App for updating People Itineraries in a SharePoint list.
+Javascript/SharePoint App for updating People Itineraries in a SharePoint list.
 Originally created for the use of staff at British Columbia Government and Service Employee's Union.

 ## Requirements
 The app uses the following libraries and their stylesheets: